 Jane sat up in bed, shocked: the woman wasn’t anyone she knew at Thornfield, but someone else, a stranger.

-The stranger was a tall woman with long, dark hair dressed in white; her face was disturbing, with bloodshot red eyes, swollen, dark lips, and thick black eye-brows.
-It looked like a vampire!
+The stranger was a tall woman with long, dark hair dressed in white; her face was disturbing, with bloodshot red eyes, swollen, dark lips, and thick black eyebrows.
+She looked like a vampire!

 The figure leaned close to Jane, who was sitting up in bed, held the candle close to her face, and then snuffed it.
 Jane fainted.
-(Remember that Jane has only fainted from fear once before – see Volume I, Chapter 2.)
+(Remember that Jane has only fainted from fear once before—see Volume 1, Chapter 2.)

 Jane woke up in her room alone in the morning and decided not to tell anyone what happened except for Mr. Rochester.